stijnklomp/fastify-template/README.md

 The database can be accessed via a browser by navigating to `API_URL:8080` when running Docker Compose with the `dev` profile.

 Note that you may need to run `npx prisma migrate dev --name init` in your terminal if you haven't already initialized the database.
+This only needs to be done the first time the database is created.
+(Or whenever the database has been recreated)

 ## Endpoints documentation (API specification)